Dispersed Camping on the Coconino National Forest (USDA Forest Service) – Info, rules and maps of all areas where camping is allowed.

 Intersection of Forest Roads 525 and 525C.
 That’s about 3 miles from the turn onto FR-525 from SR 89A.
-525C veers to the left and 525 goes straight, leading to Palatki Heritage Center in about another 5 miles (really interesting ruins of ancient cliff dwellings which I highly recommend, as you can tell by checking out my page).
+525C veers to the left and 525 goes straight, leading to Palatki Heritage Center in about another 5 miles (really interesting ruins of ancient cliff dwellings which I highly recommend).
 Also, Honanki is about 6 miles from Palatki, and if you’re out here, you shouldn’t miss it either.

 The views are really beautiful here, but since I like to get out and about during the day and explore the area, I honestly wouldn’t want to have to drive those roads on a regular basis.